Charlie-XIAO/Charlie-XIAO/README.md

-- Hi, I’m Charlie Xiao @Charlie-XIAO.
+- Hi, I'm Charlie Xiao @Charlie-XIAO.
-- I’m interested in math and science, playing the piano, etc.
+- I'm interested in math and science, playing the piano, etc.
-- I’m currently a junior majoring in Honors Mathematics and Computer Science at NYU Shanghai.
+- I've got the Bachelor of Arts and Science degree at NYU Shanghai, double majoring in Honors Mathematics and Computer Science.
+- I'm currently pursuing the Master of Science in Computational Science and Engineering at Harvard University.
-- You may reach me via email [yx2436@nyu.edu](yx2436@nyu.edu).
+- You may reach me via email [yx2436@nyu.edu](mailto:yx2436@nyu.edu) or [yaoxiao@g.harvard.edu](mailto:yaoxiao@g.harvard.edu).
 - For more information, you may check my [personal website](https://charlie-xiao.github.io).

 <!---